When the Registrar removes your company

 • your company has amalgamated with another company.

-For example, if you don't—
+For example, if you do not:

 • respond to requests for information that you must supply to us.

-Your company can also be removed if—
+Your company can also be removed if:

 • you intentionally provide inaccurate information to us